Smartproxy/Selenium/csharp/README.md

 ### Testing

-If everything is done correctly, after running the code, selected WebDriver will apear with a new IP from the proxy service.
-You will also get a printed output of the IP in the Console:
+If everything is done correctly, the selected WebDriver will appear with a new IP from the proxy service after running the code.
+You'll also get a printed output of the IP in the Console:

 <img src="https://i.imgur.com/kQOZsn9.png">

 ## Need help?
 Email - sales@smartproxy.com
 <br><a href="https://smartproxy.com">Live chat 24/7</a>